Durfee Foundation Awards Professional Development Grant

-Tony Brown is the Executive Director of Heart of Los Angeles (HOLA), which provides at-risk and underserved youth with free after-school programs in academics, arts, and athletics in a nurturing environment around Lafayette Park, empowering them to develop their potential, pursue their education and strengthen their communities.
+Tony Brown is the Executive Director of Heart of Los Angeles (HOLA), which provides underserved youth with free after-school programs in academics, arts, and athletics in a nurturing environment around Lafayette Park, empowering them to develop their potential, pursue their education and strengthen their communities.

 About the Durfee Sabbatical

 Since its founding in 1997, the Durfee Sabbatical program has awarded more than 100 sabbaticals to outstanding nonprofit leaders in Los Angeles.

 Many leaders in the Los Angeles nonprofit sector work under conditions of unrelenting stress, potentially leading to burnout.
 The enormous demands of their jobs, combined with financial pressure, can prevent them from taking time off for much needed rejuvenation and reflection.

 In an effort to replenish the stores of energy and inspiration for our community’s most treasured leaders, the Durfee Sabbatical program offers up to six organizations $53,000 each for their leaders to travel, reflect or otherwise renew themselves in whatever manner they propose, for a minimum of three consecutive months.
 Sabbatical awardees also meet twice a year to engage in cross-disciplinary dialogue.